 Dunnet Head & Dunnet Head Lighthouse, Caithness

-Lighthouse, Nature Reserve and Walk in Caithness
+Lighthouse, Nature Reserve and Walk near Caithness

 Dunnet Head is one of the top attractions in Dunnet, a spectacular windswept peninsula that holds the title of the northernmost point of mainland Britain.
 This rugged headland, crowned by the 19th-century Dunnet Head Lighthouse, rises dramatically above the Pentland Firth and delivers some of the most breathtaking coastal scenery in Scotland.
 From sheer cliffs alive with seabirds to rolling heathland bursting with seasonal flowers, Dunnet Head is a place where Scotland’s wild beauty takes centre stage.